-As evident in Figure 3, the SCA is designed to analyze the interactions between the SEMS, the socio-economic condition, and the environmental quality of the total system.
+As evident in figure 3, the SCA is designed to analyze the interactions between the SEMS, the socio-economic condition, and the environmental quality of the total system.
 Apart from this, it is also designed to analyze the social capacity of each actor and the interactions between all the social actors.
 Thus, the SCA reveals the current social capacity and the development path of a particular region and/or a country.
 The SCA includes the following five steps: 1.
 Actor-Factor Analysis, 2.
 Indicator Development, 3.
 Institutional Analysis, 4.
 Path Analysis, and 5.
 Developing Stage Analysis.
-The section
+The section 5 provides a brief introduction to these steps.

-Figure 1 Social capacity for environmental management Source: Matsuoka and Kuchiki (2003)
+Figure 1 Social capacity for environmental management

+Source: Matsuoka and Kuchiki (2003)